Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: Multi-Camera Synchronous DAQ Architecture

 \subsection{Synchronization Strategy}

 The primary requirement for multi-camera operation is the ability to acquire images from different cameras with a well-defined and reproducible temporal relationship.
 To achieve this, the cameras are operated in \emph{synchronous readout trigger mode} \cite{HamamatsuQuest2Manual}, in which frame exposure and readout are driven by a common external timing signal.
-In this mode, all cameras start exposing their first frame on the edge of the same trigger pulse and subsequently advance frames after a predefined number of pulses, ensuring synchronous exposure cycles.
+In this mode, all cameras start exposing their first frame on the edge of the same trigger pulse, and subsequent frames are triggered after a predefined number of pulses, ensuring synchronous exposure cycles.

-The system architecture is intentionally designed without a master camera.
+The system architecture is intentionally designed without a master camera, i.e. without a single camera providing trigger signals to the others.
 In principle, any camera can be selected to provide the signals required for synchronization, allowing flexible operation and improved fault tolerance.
 This feature is particularly relevant for CYGNO-04, where subsets of cameras may be operated independently during commissioning, calibration runs, or in the presence of partial detector failures.
 To support this flexibility, a configurable camera selection mask has been implemented at the DAQ software level.